 Though dark matter is believed to be non-interacting, Randall and Matthew Reece, Harvard assistant professor of physics, suggested that a hypothetical type of dark matter could form a disk of material that runs through the center of the Milky Way.

 “We have some genuinely new ideas,” Randall said.
 “I’ll say from the start that we don’t know if they’re going to turn out to be right, but what’s interesting is that this opens the door to a whole class of ideas that haven’t been tested before, and potentially have a great deal of interesting impacts.”

-Our Solar System orbits around the Galactic center, taking approximately 250 million years to make a complete revolution, weaving and bobbing, crossing the plane of the Milky Way approximately every 32 million years, which coincides with the periodicity of the impact variations.
+Our Solar System orbits around the Galactic center crosses the plane of the Milky Way approximately every 32 million years, which coincides with the periodicity of the impact variations.

 This bobbing motion, which extends about 250 light years above and below the plane, is determined by the concentration of gas and stars in the disk of our Galaxy.
 This ordinary “baryonic” matter is concentrated within about 1000 light years of the plane.
 Because the density drops off in the vertical direction, there is a gravitational gradient, or tide, that may perturb the orbits of comets in the Oort cloud, causing some comets to fly into the inner Solar System and periodically raise the chances of collision with Earth.
 However, the problem with this idea is that the estimated galactic tide is too weak to cause many waves in the Oort cloud.

 Second Hypothesis: Galactic Tide Strengthened by the Dark-Matter Disk